-In the event that a student is transported, voluntarily or involuntarily, to a medical or behavioral health treatment center, the student will be required to provide information to University Housing in order to return to his/her oncampus housing assignment.
-The student may be required to relinquish their room key to University Housing Professional staff during the time of their transport.
+In the event that a student is transported, voluntarily or involuntarily, to a medical or behavioral health treatment center, the student may be required to provide information to University Housing in order to return to their on-campus housing assignment.

 University Housing reserves the right to deny permission to return to campus housing at the sole discretion of the department.
-The student will be fully responsible for his/her own living arrangements and expenses off-campus, including all financial obligations, until all review actions are completed by Southeastern and the student is approved by Southeastern to return to on-campus housing.
+The student will be fully responsible for their own living arrangements and expenses off-campus, including all financial obligations, until all review actions are completed by Southeastern and the student is approved by Southeastern to return to on-campus housing.